Buffalo Bills (quartet): Champions

-Discovery
+Discovery and fame

 In the early 1950s, composer and bandleader Meredith Willson and his wife, Rini, hosted a radio program called Music Today; after listening to the Bills' records, Willson began to admire their work, and he and his wife traveled to Buffalo three years later to meet them.
 Soon, Willson began featuring the quartet regularly on his radio show.

 In February 1957, the Buffalo Bills competed on Arthur Godfrey's Talent Scouts, won first honors, and received an invitation from Godfrey to perform on his morning show for the rest of the week.
 Later that year, Meredith Willson finished writing his new musical play, The Music Man, which featured a barbershop quartet in the plot.
 Willson invited the Bills to New York City to audition for the show.
 They were accepted immediately, but joining the cast of the musical meant they would all have to quit their jobs in Buffalo and relocate to New York City.

 Broadway and film

 After the Bills committed to appear in The Music Man, baritone Dick Grapes ultimately decided to stay behind with his job and family life.
 He was replaced by veteran barbershop baritone Wayne "Scotty" Ward of the Great Scots quartet of Steubenville, Ohio.
 The foursome took one-year leaves from their jobs (which later became permanent) and moved with their families to New York City.
 They continued to make television and radio appearances, including The Arthur Godfrey Show.
 The Music Man was a hit on Broadway, running for three years and 1,375 performances.
 Mitch Miller, the director of artists and repertoire for Columbia Records, was a fan of barbershop harmony and signed the quartet to the label.
 The Bills recorded four albums for Columbia through 1961.
+The group also recorded an album for Warner Bros.
+Records in 1963 and two albums released by RCA Victor in 1965.

 The Bills reprised their stage roles in The Music Man for the 1962 film adaptation of the musical.
 Shortly after the film was completed, bass Bill Spangenberg became ill and was forced to leave the quartet; he died in 1963.
 Spangenberg was replaced by Jim Jones, bass of the Sta-Laters quartet.